 Can I take the tests online?

 You can take the Spanish, French and German placement tests online, on your own time and in a location of your choice.
 The Japanese test is not internet-based, although you can request and submit it by email.
-The math placement test is available to you online anytime for a $14.95 proctoring fee, but it will also be available free of charge in a proctored environment on Oglethorpe's campus during the month of May and on each OU Passport date.
+The math placement test is available to you online anytime for a $14.95 proctoring fee, and you must have a computer set-up that meets the technical requirements as well as a whiteboard and marker.
+The test will also be available free of charge in a proctored environment on Oglethorpe's campus on each OU Passport date.

 Great, I want to go ahead and take the math placement test online from home.
 What do I do next?